Malacañang Palace: New Executive Building

 On the other side of the palace grounds, beyond the president's residence is the New Executive Building.
 This was the administration building of San Miguel Corporation until it was bought by the government.
 President Manuel L. Quezon first proposed the purchase of the nearby San Miguel Brewery as additional office space in 1936.
 President Ferdinand E. Marcos initiated plans to transform it into an integral part of the palace, the former San Miguel Brewery buildings were demolished upon the expansion in 1978–79, paving way to a park near the San Miguel Church.
 However, it was in 1989 under President Corazon C. Aquino that its reconstruction and refurbishing as the New Executive Building took place.

 Its architectural elements deliberately pay homage to the palace of the Third Republic of the Philippines.
 Its utilitarian nature, however, made possible much needed additional administrative space, although its newness and lack of proximity to the palace led to the resumption of the use of the palace itself by Aquino's successors, Presidents Ramos and Estrada.
 Currently, it houses the Office of the Presidential Spokesperson, Presidential Communications Development and Strategic Planning Office, Presidential Communications Operations Office, and the Malacañang Press Briefing Room.
-Across the street is a Spanish colonial period house adapted to office use now known as the Bahay Ugnayan (Ugnayan House).
-Bahay Ugnayan houses the Presidential Complaint Center and the 8888 Citizens' Complaint Center.
+Across the street is a Spanish colonial period house, renamed as Bahay Ugnayan (Ugnayan House), that became the office of Presidential Complaint Center and the 8888 Citizens' Complaint Center.
+It now serves as a museum for Marcos Jr. and his campaign for the presidency.